Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

 ### Noise  (M)

 - ***Do you like to stay in a noisy place?***

+    "Absolutely no, I dislike noisy and crowded environments; they can make me `feel stressed` and anxious.
+I prefer `staying in` a quiet and dedicated place to `do my own stuff`."

 - ***Are there any quiet places in your city?***

+    Yes, `apart from my own residence`, I find some libraries and cafes to be very `tranquil`, where you can find many people `focused on their work and studies`.
+I quite like that atmosphere.

 - ***Do people have the right to make noise?***

+    `It really depends on the circumstances`, I think.
+For example, if you are `participating in` celebrations, `rock concerts` or something like that, of course, you have the right to be loud.
+But in most public places, `it's good manners to` keep quiet and not `disturb others`

 - ***Do you like loud music?***

+    I would say yes, I also `include` some rock music `in my playlist` when I'm working out, like when I'm running or `doing equipment exercises`.
+They are loud and fast-paced, and I find that this music `motivates` and `energizes` me.

 - ***Is it noisy around the area where you live***

-    "No, it's actually quite peaceful where I live.
-It's a purely residential area with no factories `nearby`, `and it's far from the main street`.
-In fact, it is exactly one of the primary reasons I chose to live here.
+    No, it's quite `tranquil` where I live.
+It's a purely residential area `with no factories nearby`, and `it's far from the main street`, so `you are hardly disturbed by` the noise of vehicles.
+In fact, that is one of the primary reasons I chose to live here.

 - ***What do you think can be done to control noise***

     "Well, I think individuals can choose to live in quieter neighborhoods or residences `away from` noise sources like `construction sites or busy roads`.
-Secondly, it's important to `implement(introduce) regulations` that limit `noisy activities` during `certain hours`, especially in residential areas. ~~For example, construction sites could `be restricted from operating` during late hours to reduce `disturbance`.~~ Additionally, planting more trees and greenery in urban areas is known to help `absorb and reduce noise pollution.` So, `these are a few steps` that can be taken to `tackle the issue of noise pollution effectively."`
+Secondly, it's important to `implement(introduce) regulations` that limit `noisy activities` during `certain hours`, especially in residential and educational areas.
+For example, construction sites could `be restricted from operating` during late hours to reduce `disturbance`.
+Additionally, planting more trees and greenery is known to help `absorb and reduce noise pollution.` So, `these are a few steps` that can be taken to `tackle the issue of noise pollution effectively."`

 - ***How does noise affect people’s life and work***

-    It can be highly `distracting` when people are trying to concentrate on their tasks, making it difficult to `maintain focus and productivity.` Moreover, `prolonged exposure to loud noises` can have `detrimental effects` `on both physical and mental health,` potentially leading to stress, sleep `disturbances`, and other health issues
+    It can be highly `distracting` when people are trying to concentrate on their tasks, making it difficult to `maintain focus and productivity.` Moreover, `prolonged exposure to loud noises` can have `detrimental effects` `on both physical and mental health,` potentially leading to stress, `sleep disturbances`, and other health issues

 ### Running (M)